jakobo/dotfiles/README.md

 5. You are prompted to choose scripts in `/init` to be executed.
 The installer attempts to only select relevant scripts, based on the detected OS and the script filename.
 Your chosen init scripts are executed (in alphanumeric order, hence the funky names). ([read more](#the-init-step))

 On subsequent runs, step 1 is skipped, step 2 just updates the already-existing repo, and step 5 remembers what you selected the last time.
 The other steps are the same.

+# Tool Install Priority

+Tools that are installed are either **versioned** and need shimming in order to switch easily, or are **unversioned** and we only install the latest version of a tool.

+- **versioned** tools are installed as an `asdf` plugin
+- **unversioned** (and difficult to version) tools are installed as a Homebrew / Linuxbrew
+- **unversioned and OS-specific** tools are installed using the OS's native package manager (`init/20_ubuntu_apt.sh` and `init/31_osx_core_homebrew.sh`)

+There's a preference to avoid language-specific shims such as `rbenv` or `volta`.
+It's not that these tools are bad, but rather having a single shiming tool reduces cognitive load.

 ## Other subdirectories